Demi-urge/menace_sandbox/README.md

 - `PROMPT_CHUNK_TOKEN_THRESHOLD` and `PROMPT_CHUNK_CACHE_DIR` control code
   chunking token limits and caching for large file summaries

+### Chunking pipeline

+Large modules are split and summarised before prompting so the LLM never sees more than the configured token budget.
+The pipeline consists of:

+1. `chunk_code` – walks a module and produces token‑bounded chunks.
+2. `summarize_code` – generates a short natural‑language blurb for each chunk.
+3. `get_chunk_summaries` – stores the code and summary in
+   `chunk_summary_cache/` keyed by a SHA256 hash of the chunk.
+Cached entries are reused until the source changes.

+`PROMPT_CHUNK_TOKEN_THRESHOLD` sets the maximum tokens per chunk and `PROMPT_CHUNK_CACHE_DIR` relocates the cache directory.

 Bootstrap verifies these variables before launching and raises a clear error if any required value is missing or the model path does not exist.